Heat spoil Bucks’ home opener, rally to 131-126 win in OT

 TIP-INS

-Heat: Derrick Jones Jr. left with a left leg injury and did not return.
+Heat: Derrick Jones left the game with a left groin strain.

 Bucks: Antetokounmpo came one assist shy of becoming the fourth player in NBA history to record a triple-double in consecutive games to start a season (Magic Johnson in 1981 and ’82, Jerry Lucas in ’72 and Oscar Robertson in ’61).